OlgaRaynor/Projects/US-candy_distributor_sql/README.md

 1. **Analysis**: Cleaned, filtered and formatted the data using [SQL](https://github.com/OlgaRaynor/Projects/blob/main/US-candy_distributor_sql/US_candy_distributor_project.sql), integrating key columns from multiple tables
 2. **Routes analysis**: Used Tableau calculated fields to calculate distances between factofies and customers using geographic coordinates
 3. **Visualization**: 1.
 Performance dashboard 2.
 Mapped factory and customer locations to identify patterns and opportunities for product lines relocation and logistic routes optimization

+## Findings
+- **Company's performance**: total sales goal achieved by 104%, with 27% Gr vs. PY (except one division)
+- **Best product margin**: Everlasting Gobstopper - 80% profit margin, produced by Secret Factory and managed by "Sugar" division.
+Other products have product margin 78-47% , except for Kazookles, which has a 8% margin
+- **The most efficient shipping route**: Secret Factory, with an average shipping distance of 862 mi
+- **The least efficient shipping route**: Lot's O' Nuts, with an average shipping distance of 1325 mi

+## Recommendations